pypa/packaging.python.org/source/distributing.rst

 Semantic versioning is not a suitable choice for all projects, such as those with a regular time based release cadence and a deprecation process that provides warnings for a number of releases prior to removal of a feature.

+A key advantage of date based versioning is that it is straightforward to tell how old the base feature set of a particular release is given just the version number.

 Version numbers for date based projects typically take the form of YEAR.MONTH (for example, ``12.04``, ``15.10``).

 Serial versioning